-Unable to rebut Defendants' core arguments requiring dismissal of Causes of Action 1-7, 9, 10, and 21 (the "Adaptation Claims") of the Amended Complaint ("AC") (ECF No. 11) and dismissal all claims against Defendant Motiva Enterprises, LLC ("Motiva"), Conservation Law Foundation Inc. ("CLF") instead resorts to mischaracterizing the law, repeatedly invoking events like Superstorm Sandy and Hurricane Harvey at distant facilities that have no bearing on the likelihood of severe weather in Providence or how the Providence Terminal is operated, and even attempting to shift the burden to Defendants to show how they are not liable.
-See ECF No. 24-1 ("Opp.") at 1.
+Unable to rebut Defendants' core arguments requiring dismissal of Causes of Action 1-7, 9, 10, 21, and 22 (the "Adaptation Claims") of the Third Amended Complaint ("TAC") (ECF No. 45) and dismissal of all claims against Defendant Motiva Enterprises, LLC ("Motiva")1, Conservation Law Foundation Inc. ("CLF") instead resorts to mischaracterizing the law, repeatedly invoking events like Superstorm Sandy and Hurricane Harvey at distant facilities that have no bearing on the likelihood of severe weather in Providence or how the Providence Terminal is operated, and asking the Court to construe its allegations in "the light most favorable" to CLF to find allegations that do not exist.

-These attempts at misdirection cannot distract from the following key failures of the Adaptation Claims:
+These attempts at misdirection cannot distract from the following key failures of the TAC:

-- to allege facts showing CLF's alleged injury is "certainly impending" or is at a "substantial risk" of occurring, rather than speculative; - to plead allegedly wrongful conduct by each defendant named; - to plead facts alleging Defendants engaged in the acts of "handling, storage, treatment, transportation, or disposal" of "waste" that may present an "imminent and substantial endangerment" to state a claim under the Resource Conservation and Resource Conservation and Recovery Act ("RCRA"); - to identify any long-term planning requirements in the Terminal's Rhode Island Pollutant Discharge Elimination System ("RIPDES") permit that would cover the decades-long horizon of the Adaptation Claims; - to identify any obligation to manage inundation from sea level rise or storm surge as "stormwater"; - to plead facts upon which the Court can infer Clean Water Act ("CWA") permit violations; and
+- to demonstrate standing by alleging facts showing CLF's alleged injury is "certainly impending" or is at a "substantial risk" of occurring; - to state a claim under the Resource Conservation and Recovery Act ("RCRA") by pleading facts alleging Defendants engaged in the acts of "handling, storage, treatment, transportation, or disposal" of "waste" that may present an "imminent and substantial endangerment"; - to identify any long-term planning requirements in the Terminal's Rhode Island Pollutant Discharge Elimination System ("RIPDES") permit that would cover the decades-long horizon of the Adaptation Claims; - to identify any obligation to manage inundation from sea level rise or storm surge as "stormwater"; - to plead facts upon which the Court can infer Clean Water Act ("CWA") permit violations or a RCRA regulatory violation; and